philc/vimium-new-tab/README.md

 This is designed to be used as a companion extension to [Vimium](https://github.com/philc/vimium).

 This browser extension opens new tabs using Vimium's blank new tab page.
-As a result, the browser's new tab page will retain keyboard focus in Chrome-based browsers, and Vimium commands can be used immediately.
+As a result, the browser's new tab page will retain keyboard focus and Vimium commands can be used immediately.
 This new tab page works offline.

 If desired, the URL for the new tab page can be configured in this extension's options page.